open-cogsci/osdoc/content/devices/02-eyelink.md

 - <https://www.sr-support.com/forums/showthread.php?t=14>

 Extract it to a location of your choice and rename the `pylink27` folder to `pylink`.
-This is essentially it, although you need to

 Step 5: Installing the OpenSesame Eyelink plug-ins {#step-5}
 --------------------------------------------------